OFFICIAL 2019 WAGC TOURNAMENT FORMAT AND RULES

 b.
 During competition, players will then be randomly paired up with other competing participants in the same flight category. c.
 Final decisions on re-flighting are solely at the discretion of WAGC Officials and the Tournament Director.
 Please note WAGC Officials reserve the right to promote a player to a better flight or re-flight a player at anytime.

 4. Qualification to National Finals

 a.
-Local Qualifiers – Only winner of each division class during local qualifiers will be invited to participate to the National Finals in September.
+Local Qualifiers – Only winner of each division class during local qualifiers will be invited to participate to the National Finals on September 19-20, 2019.
 The 1st runner-up will be classified as an Alternate in case the winner is not available during the National Finals

 b.
 Major’s – The Top 3 winners of each division during the Major’s will be invited to participate in the National Finals in September.
 But only the champion will be given an incentive during the National Finals.